BestReviews is reader-supported and may earn an affiliate commission. Details

 You should also wipe down your handle after playing to reduce grease and dirt buildup.

-For $40 to $80, you can get a professional paddle designed for competitive play.
+For $100 and up, you can get a professional paddle designed for competitive play.
 These paddles usually have seven layers of wood and may have layers of carbon fiber.
 They may also come with a carrying bag or other accessories.

-A. While most table tennis organizations allow this, they also stipulate that one side must be red and the other black so your opponent can easily tell when you have switched sides.
+A. While most table tennis organizations allow this, they also stipulate that one side must be black and the other a contrasting color, such as red, so your opponent can easily tell when you have switched sides.
 Beginners may find paddles with two different rubbers difficult to learn with.

 A. Because testing methods vary from one brand to the next, it’s difficult to compare ping-pong paddle ratings with much accuracy.
 You can use ratings to compare paddles by the same brand, but otherwise, your best bet is to look at the materials used and read customer reviews.